-This course is a review of the basic nursing skills and concepts necessary to update the student to function as a nurse aide in a long- term facility.
-This course will help the student learn about the geriatric client and the type of care unique this population needs.
-The course will review the responsibilities and the role of the CNA.
+This course is a review of the basic nursing skills and concepts necessary to update the student to function as a nurse aide in a long-term care community.
+This course will refresh the student in geriatric clients and the type of care this unique population needs.
+The course will review the scope of practice and role of the CNA.
+In addition, NATCEP skills will be reviewed, demonstrated and the student will do a return demonstration showing competency in the procedure.